ballerina-platform/module-ballerinax-mssql.driver/Package.md

 ## Usage

-To add the MySQL driver dependency the project simply import the module as below,
+To add the MSSQL driver dependency the project simply import the module as below,

 ```ballerina
 import ballerina/sql;